YARA BELGIUM S.A.

 26 Mar 2025

-Their ask — Yara supports simplified turnover reporting for multi-step manufacturing, voluntary reporting columns except where alignment is disclosed, and a 10% materiality threshold per activity.
+Message — Yara supports simplified turnover reporting for multi-step manufacturing, voluntary reporting columns except where alignment is disclosed, and a 10% materiality threshold per activity.
 They also want deletion of pollution prevention criteria that exceed REACH requirements.1234

-How it helps them — This would simplify their complex chemical manufacturing reporting and reduce compliance burdens.56
+Why — This would simplify their complex chemical manufacturing reporting and reduce compliance burdens.56

-Who loses — Investors lose detailed transparency on which specific environmental objectives companies actually meet.7
+Impact — Investors lose detailed transparency on which specific environmental objectives companies actually meet.7

 Meeting with Gerassimos Thomas (Director-General Taxation and Customs Union)